Become a Vermont Recovery Coach

 Worried about the addiction epidemic?
 Want to make a real difference and help those in recovery?

 The Vermont Recovery Coach Academy is a comprehensive and relatable training that equips participants with the skills and resources vital to help those in recovery.
 In Vermont, every year over 12,000 people leave substance use disorder treatment.
 When they leave treatment, we ensure that they have the evidence- based supports to continue strong in their recovery.

 What is a Recovery Coach?

 The role of the Recovery Coach reflects a collaborative and strength-based approach, with the primary goal being to assist individuals in achieving sustained recovery from the effects of substance use disorders.
 Recovery Coaches practice basic evidence-based practices: motivational interviewing; resource provision; boundaries; and power of peers.
 They do not replace other professional services, they complement the existing array of support services.
 The Recovery Coach is not a twelve-step sponsor, case manager, or therapist, but rather an important resource for a lifetime of recovery.

 Where do Recovery Coaches work?

-Our graduates use this training in many different personal and professional arenas.
+Our graduates use this training in many different professional arenas.
 Most work for our state’s nationally renowned Recovery Centers located in every corner of the state.
-Some work or volunteer at Working Fields, treatment centers or hospitals, others use their training in a related field such as housing, corrections, employment or other areas of human service.
+Some work or volunteer at treatment centers or hospitals, others use their training in a related field such as housing, corrections, employment, family services, or other areas of human service that support recovery.